Lawrence H. Landweber

 Vita

-Dr. Landweber has been a leader in the development of the international academic/research Internet.
-In the 1980s he helped establish the first network gateways between the US and many countries in Europe, Asia and Latin America and also advised these countries on the development of their national networks.
-Much of this progress resulted from a series of International NetWorkshops which he organized beginning in 1982.
-These NetWorkshops were attended by individuals who were pioneering the development of national networks in their countries.
+Dr. Landweber was a leader in the development of the international Internet.
+In the 1980s he helped establish the first network gateways between the US and countries in Europe, Asia and Latin America and also advised these countries on the development of their national networks.
+Much of this progress resulted from a series of International Academic NetWorkshops that he organized beginning in 1982.
+These were attended by individuals who were pioneering the development of national networks in their countries.
+The goals were to educate, share experiences and encourage those attending to connect their countries to the Internet.
+These workshops accelerated the development of the Internet in many countries.
+Based on the success of the IANWs, he organized the Internet Society's first global INET conferences.
+In addition, his connectivity maps were widely used to chronicle the worldwide spread of the Internet (http://pages.cs.wisc.edu/~lhl/maps/).